gitfrid/peirce-kontinoum-sheaf-poC/README.md

-# Peirce Continuum PoC — Relational Sheaf Algebra als operationales Modell für Spektroskopie und Überkritikalität
+# Peirce Continuum PoC — Relational Sheaf Algebra as an operational model for spectroscopy and overcriticality

-Kurzpitch
+**Short pitch**
-Peirces Kontinuum interpretiert Messwerte als lokale Sektionen relationaler Garben.
-Dieses PoC zeigt reproduzierbare numerische Beispiele für K‑Schalenbindungsenergien in zwei Kernmodellen, liefert drei präzise, falsifizierbare Vorhersagen und stellt minimalen Code bereit, mit dem experimentelle Gruppen und Numeriker schnell prüfen können, ob die vorgeschlagenen Signaturen in realen Daten auftreten.
+Peirce’s Continuum interprets measurement outcomes as local sections of relational sheaves.
+This PoC presents reproducible numerical examples for K‑shell binding energies in two nucleus models, provides three precise, falsifiable predictions, and supplies minimal code that allows experimental groups and numerical researchers to quickly check whether the proposed signatures appear in real data.

-## Zielsetzung
+## Objective
-Dieses Projekt zeigt, wie eine relationale, topologisch geprägte Sichtweise auf Spektroskopie und Überkritikalität konkret gerechnet und geprüft werden kann.
-Es dokumentiert erste numerische Befunde und liefert reproduzierbare Werkzeuge, um die vorgeschlagenen Signaturen experimentell zu testen.
+This project demonstrates how a relational, topologically informed perspective on spectroscopy and overcriticality can be computed and tested in practice.
+It documents initial numerical findings and provides reproducible tools to experimentally test the proposed signatures.

-## Inhalt des Repos
+## Repository contents
-- src/dirac_radial_solver.py — Minimaler radialer Dirac‑Solver (1s, κ = −1) mit zwei Kernmodellen: punkt‑reguliert und homogene Kugel
+- src/dirac_radial_solver.py — Minimal radial Dirac solver (1s, κ = −1) with two nucleus models: point‑regularized and homogeneous sphere
-- notebooks/PoC.ipynb — Demo‑Notebook zur schnellen Visualisierung der Ergebnisse
+- notebooks/PoC.ipynb — Demo notebook for quick visualization of results
-- data/ — Beispiel‑CSV‑Format für Ergebnisdaten
+- data/ — Example CSV format for result data
-- results/ — Beispielplots (E₁s vs Z)
+- results/ — Example plots (E₁s vs Z)
-- predictions.md — Drei falsifizierbare Vorhersagen mit kurzen Messprotokollen
+- predictions.md — Three falsifiable predictions with short measurement protocols
-- OUTREACH.md — Vorlagen für Kontaktaufnahme und kurze Beschreibungen
+- OUTREACH.md — Templates for outreach and short descriptions
-- requirements.txt — Abhängigkeiten für lokale Reproduktion
+- requirements.txt — Dependencies for local reproduction

-## Schnellstart (kurz)
+## Quick start (short)
-1. Repository klonen.
+1. Clone the repository.
-2. Abhängigkeiten installieren mit: pip install -r requirements.txt
+2. Install dependencies with: pip install -r requirements.txt
-3. Minimalen Sweep ausführen mit: python src/dirac_radial_solver.py --model sphere --R_fm 5.0 --Z_max 200
+3. Run a minimal sweep with: python src/dirac_radial_solver.py --model sphere --R_fm 5.0 --Z_max 200
-4. Ergebnisse: CSVs in data/ und Plot in results/E1s_vs_Z.png. Öffne notebooks/PoC.ipynb für interaktive Auswertung.
+4. Results: CSV files in data/ and the plot in results/E1s_vs_Z.png.
+Open notebooks/PoC.ipynb for interactive analysis.

-## Kernergebnisse dieses PoC
+## Core results of this PoC
-- Punktkern (numerisch reguliert) reproduziert die formale Erscheinung bei Z ≈ 137.
+- The point nucleus (numerically regularized) reproduces the formal appearance at **Z ≈ 137**.
-- Homogene Kugel mit R = 5 fm zeigt kein Eintauchen des 1s‑Zustands bis Z = 200; die kritische Ladung ist modellabhängig und liegt deutlich über 137.
+- A homogeneous sphere with R = 5 fm shows no diving of the 1s state up to **Z = 200**; the critical charge is model dependent and lies well above 137.
-- Vakuumpolarisation (Uehling‑Term) wirkt stabilisierend und verschiebt die kritische Ladung weiter nach oben.
+- Vacuum polarization (Uehling term) acts stabilizing and shifts the critical charge further upward.

-## Drei prägnante Vorhersagen (Kurzfassung)
+## Three concise predictions (summary)
-1. K‑Schalen‑Residuum — Systematische Abweichung von Dirac‑Fock‑Werten für K‑Schalen bei Z ≳ 150; erwartete Größenordnung 10–200 eV.
+1. **K‑shell residual** — Systematic deviation from Dirac‑Fock values for K‑shell energies at Z ≳ 150; expected magnitude 10–200 eV.
-2. Positronen‑Zeitprofil — Bei temporär überkritischen Schwerionenkollisionen charakteristische Positronen‑Zeitprofile und Sum‑Energy‑Peaks.
+2. **Positron time profile** — For temporarily overcritical heavy‑ion collisions, characteristic positron time profiles and sum‑energy peaks are expected.
-3. Skalenproportionale Residuen — Nicht‑eliminierbare, skalenproportionale Residuen in Präzisionsfits über verschiedene Z‑Skalen, korrelierbar mit numerisch berechneter Kohomologie.
+3. **Scale‑proportional residuals** — Non‑eliminable, scale‑proportional residuals in precision fits across different Z scales, correlatable with numerically computed cohomology.
-Details zu Messprotokollen und Signaturtests stehen in predictions.md.
+Details on measurement protocols and signature tests are in predictions.md.

-## Reproduzierbarkeit und Erweiterungsmöglichkeiten
+## Reproducibility and extension possibilities
-- Das Minimalskript ist bewusst einfach gehalten; Erweiterungen vorgesehen: Uehling‑Potential (Vakuumpolarisation), Dirac‑Fock‑Screening, feinere Z‑Auflösung, alternative Kernmodelle (z.
-B. Fermi‑Verteilung).
+- The minimal script is intentionally simple; planned extensions include the Uehling potential (vacuum polarization), Dirac‑Fock screening, finer Z resolution, and alternative nucleus models (e.g., Fermi distribution).
-- Konvergenztests und numerische Hinweise sind im Notebook dokumentiert; die Skripte sind so strukturiert, dass Anpassungen schnell möglich sind.
+- Convergence tests and numerical notes are documented in the notebook; the scripts are structured so that adjustments can be made quickly.

-## Projektstruktur (Übersicht)
+## Project structure (overview)
 peirce-continuum-poc/
 ├─ README.md
 ├─ requirements.txt